Bakota Reliquary from Gabon

 Depth: 6.8 cm

-Origin and Cultural Context:
+Origin and Cultural Context

-• The Kota use these sculptures to protect the bones of their ancestors, which are placed in baskets or bark boxes topped by the metal figure.
+Bakota reliquaries (also known as Bwete) are ritual objects created by the Kota ethnic group, primarily located in Gabon.
+The Kota use these sculptures to protect the bones of their ancestors, which are placed in baskets or bark boxes topped by the metal figure.

-Function and Significance:
+Function and Significance

-• They play a central role in funerary rites and ancestor worship, symbolizing the continued presence of protective ancestral spirits within the community.
+These reliquaries serve as guardians of ancestral relics, believed to protect the family and community from malevolent forces.
+They play a central role in funerary rites and ancestor worship, symbolizing the continued presence of protective ancestral spirits within the community.

-Style and Characteristics:
+Style and Characteristics

-• Bakota figures are often characterized by a stylized head with a flat, geometric face, eyes in circular or globe shapes, and engraved patterns on the metal.
+Bakota figures are often characterized by a stylized head with a flat, geometric face, eyes in circular or globe shapes, and engraved patterns on the metal.
+The metal used is generally copper or brass, often repurposed from various recycled objects.
+The base is typically diamond-shaped or rectangular, allowing the figure to stand upright.

-Manufacturing Technique:
+Manufacturing Technique

-• This technique allows for intricate details and complex patterns on the bronze or brass sculptures.
+These figures are made using the lost-wax casting technique, an ancient method of metalworking.
+This technique allows for intricate details and complex patterns on the bronze or brass sculptures.

-Value and Collection:
+Value and Collection

-• Their value depends on their condition, age, and authenticity.
+Bakota reliquaries are highly sought after by collectors and museums for their artistic and cultural value.
+Their value depends on their condition, age, and authenticity.
 Authentic pieces are rare and can fetch high prices in the art market.

 Bakota reliquaries hold great cultural and spiritual importance for the Kota people of Gabon and are recognized for their artistic beauty and technical complexity.